SherG/cool-iron/blog/facebook-ads-meeting.md

 * Any paid advertising currently underway
 * Your sales funnel/process

-2. "Do you have any trial offers, discounts, or other special deals that are part of your current lead generation process?"
+<strong>"Do you have any trial offers, discounts, or other special deals that are part of your current lead generation process?"</strong>

-3. "What have you done in the past with paid ads?"
+<strong>"What have you done in the past with paid ads?"</strong>

-4. "What's your ultimate goal?"
+<strong>"What's your ultimate goal?" </strong>

-5. "Is your business growing or plateauing?"
+<strong>"Is your business growing or plateauing?"</strong>

 Also relevant:
 * Customer and revenue patterns
 * Peaks and valleys - and any theories for those.

-6. "Are you currently handling sales yourself or do you have an employee or a team that handles that?"
+<strong>"Are you currently handling sales yourself or do you have an employee or a team that handles that?"</strong>

-7. "How many leads per month are you currently getting?"
+<strong>"How many leads per month are you currently getting?"</strong>

-8. "How many consultations/client packages/trial memberships etc. per month are you aiming for?"
+<strong>"How many consultations/client packages/trial memberships etc. per month are you aiming for?"</strong>

-9. "Apart from the goals you shared, what else are you looking for in hiring me?"
+<strong>"Apart from the goals you shared, what else are you looking for in hiring me?"</strong>

 Here you can share other issues you'd like the marketer to work on, such as analyzing your sales process to identify where prospects are dropping out and proposing fixes.

-10. "What is marketing budget for (a) ad spend (b) my services?"
+<strong>"What is marketing budget for (a) ad spend (b) my services?" </strong>

 ## The minimal ad spend